Melissa Lantsman: 45th Parliament (2025–present)

 Lantsman was re-elected in the 2025 federal election, winning the most raw votes and the highest share of the vote in the Thornhill riding's history with 66.4%.

+In July 2025, Lantsman officially authorized House of Commons petition E-6625 which calls for more government action against antisemitism.
+This was the first petition in the session dealing with antisemitism.

 Personal life

-Lantsman is gay and was married in 2017.
-She lives with severe Crohn's disease.
+Lantsman is a lesbian.
+She and her wife, Lauren, were married in 2017.
+She lives with a severe form of Crohn's disease.
 She speaks English, French and Russian and is a fan of the Toronto Blue Jays.